Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 , as well as a slug that matches the value /hello-world

 .
-From that set, we can get the first object in the array (using the array index operator you'd find in JavaScript -- [0]
+From that set, you can get the first object in the array (using the array index operator you would find in JavaScript – [0]

 ) and set it as post

-title for our blog, but we're still missing the content of the blog post itself.
-To render this, we'll need to import the sanity-blocks-vue-component
+title for our blog, but you are still missing the content of the blog post itself.
+To render this, import the sanity-blocks-vue-component

 , which will import the component and register it as the Vue component block-content